cbrnr/python-intro-short/03-Names_Expressions_Statements/03-Names_Expressions_Statements.md

 Exercises
 ---------

-1. Find out if the following names are valid, and if they are, determine if they adhere to PEP8 conventions.
+1. Find out if the following names are valid, and if they are, determine if they comply with PEP8 conventions.
 Decide whether each name is a good name for an object containing a string or an integer number.
    - `2x`
    - `_`
    - `x23`